jphamgithub/tech-learning-race/README.md

 ## 🏆 Leaderboard

-The leaderboard automatically updates based on submissions pushed to the repository.
+The leaderboard automatically updates based on submissions pushed to the repository (You must make a change to monthly_submissions/ ).
+Quality isn't checked so that is up to you!

 <!-- LEADERBOARD_START -->
 | Month   | Submissions           |